gta-chaos-mod/ChaosModV/README.md

   NOTE: The methods above are preferred over this one for the ASI (the ChaosMod project).
 There may be components of the ASI only available to CMake due to complications with third-party libraries.

-  1. Open `vendor/minhook/build/VC16/MinHookVC16.sln` in Visual Studio
+  1. Open `vendor/minhook/build/VC17/MinHookVC17.sln` in Visual Studio (or click on the "Switch between solutions and available views" button and load `MinHookVC17.sln`)

   2. Compile libMinHook as x64 Release build

-  3. Open `ChaosMod.sln` in the root folder in Visual Studio
+  3. Open `ChaosMod.sln` in the root folder in Visual Studio (if not open already)

   4. Compiling should work now.
 If there's an error referencing `MsBuildMajorVersion` when building either the ConfigApp or TwitchChatProxy projects, close and open Visual Studio again.